NikitaPishel/live-sim/misc/texts/manuals/manual-short.md

 ```
 *[src/server/model/neuronCmd.py](../src/server/model/neuronCmd.py)*

-Command can be any function with specific inputs and outputs which depend from
+Command can be any function with specific inputs and outputs which depend from either it's input command, internal or output.
+Commands is the main way how you train a model with the usage of an environment.
+The way NN behaves is dictated by commands.
+Internal neurons are the main brain which creates dependency graph, while inputs and outputs are used to work with external factors.
+In this example we've got constant 1 as an input, and 4 movement directions as outputs.
+If you want to add any new command, you give to it any specific parameters and add them to the list.
+Parameters for internal neurons always stay the same as they don't directly communicate with external factors.

 ## Mutations and Genetic Algorithm
+The model that is used to train a NN is called *Genetic Algorithm*.
+As said earlier, it has some sort of an environment, and NN tries to meet the condition by random mutations.
+Let's notice, that mutations don't create random neuron, they create random connetions between them.
+During the connection addition, there's a chance set by user that mutation will create a connection from random neuron to the new one, meaning it creates a new neuron.
+Also, when the only connection to the neuron is deleted, there's no more reference to the neuron, so it gets deleted.

 ## Simple Environment
 Now we need an environment.
-For explanation I will use the built-in example.
+To explain I will use the built-in example.
 This model trains cells that can only move in any 4 directions: south, west, north and east.
 They can only move on a zone set by a user, so if they try to walk out of the map they will just hit the wall.
 They will learn to move left.
 Let's look at our agent's code:

 ```python
 import random